-- The proposed activity does not include any permanent works and is temporary in nature as it will ultimately be removed and the land subject to the expected area of impact will be restored to its pre-activity condition - The Proposed Activity Footprint width has been minimised to the greatest extent possible and will impact approximately 13.6 ha of verified SCL, representing 0.41% of SCL on property (SCL) - The alignment for the proposed activity represents the logical location that is a direct route which is aligned and directly adjacent to existing infrastructure easements, and - 637 ha of the SCL assessment area (1965 ha) within the SCL trigger map does not meet the SCL criteria.
+- The proposed activity does not include any permanent works and is temporary in nature as it will ultimately be removed and the land subject to the expected area of impact will be restored to its pre-activity condition. - The Proposed Activity Footprint width has been minimised to the greatest extent possible and will impact approximately 13.45 ha of verified SCL, representing 0.41% of SCL on property (SCL), representing the full width of the required corridor.
+However, the majority of soil disturbance will be associated with the construction and operation of the powerlines and access tracks, representing only 1.64 ha of verified SCL. - The alignment for the proposed activity represents the logical location that is a direct route which is aligned and directly adjacent to existing infrastructure easements. - 534.4 ha of the SCL assessment area (1973.54 ha) within the SCL trigger map does not meet the SCL criteria.